Carts are Coming!

 Every single-family home and townhome that receives city curbside collection services will receive:

-- One 64-gallon black trash cart
+- One black trash cart

-- One 64-gallon blue recycling cart
+- One blue recycling cart

 Both carts are provided at no cost and include: